Lody-dev/notes-app-java/README.md

 Code example: public interface NoteRepository extends JpaRepository<NoteEntity, Long>
 NoteEntity -> is entity i created previously to represend database tables in Java.

+CRUDService -> Class that completely operates with DB.
+Performs CRUD operations.
+Needs Repository Interface for performing actions.
+In my case it uses NoteRepository.

+## 🎯 What is the Controller? ##

+The Controller is the entry point for HTTP requests — it connects your frontend (e.g. forms, buttons, URLs) to your backend logic (services, repositories).

+In a layered Spring Boot app, the controller:

+Accepts HTTP requests (GET, POST, PUT, DELETE, etc.)

+Maps them to Java methods

+Interacts with the service layer

+Returns a view (HTML) or JSON response

+TODO: Define needed API's for a web page
+TODO: WRITE A CONTROLLER!